rebase-network/synapse-extension/README.md

 # Synapse Extension

-An extension wallet and Keyper agency for Nervos CKB
+An extension wallet for Nervos CKB.

 | Service  | Master                                                                                                                                                     |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |